 Imposition scheme determines the assignment of pages to certain positions of your imposition.
 The scheme cannot be created while using Auto mode where it is only possible to use pre-made schemes and their automatic creation.
-At first it is necessary to choose between a one-sided and a two-sided imposition (See Imposition types).
+At first it is necessary to choose between a one-sided and a two-sided imposition (See Imposition Types).
 Then you must decide whether you want a standard N-UP imposition (where pages are placed on sheets in the same order as in the source PDF) or a booklet (where pages are placed on sheets from the beginning and from the end of the source PDF).
-If you want to create a Cut & Stack imposition the easiest way to do it is to select a standard N-Up imposition and after the order of position filling is made switch to Cut&Stack mode.
+If you want to create a Cut & Stack imposition it is easier to activate it after determining the order of filling positions.

 Then it is necessary to set the row/column count and with that the total amount of position on the sheet.

 It is important to disable page repetition when creating the scheme.
-If it were enabled position for page nr.2 would be filled with page nr.1 making orientation difficult.
+If it were enabled position for page no.2 would be filled with page no.1 making orientation difficult.

 If you are preparing a booklet imposition, you need to drag pages from the beginning of your PDF first and then from the end of your PDF accordingly.
-This would mean first placing page nr.1 and then page nr.8 in the example shown below.
+This would mean first placing page no.1 and then page no.8 in the example shown below.
 It is useful to have the same amount of pages for imposition and positions on your sheet so that the pages fill the whole imposition.
-This can be done for example by placing blank pages at the end of your imposition (Pages palette -> Insert blank page).
-If the amount of pages is lower than needed Montax will automatically leave the remaining positions blank.
+This can be done for example by placing blank pages at the end of your imposition (Pages Palette / Insert blank page).
+If the amount of pages is lower than needed Montax Imposer will automatically leave the remaining positions blank.
 This makes orientation bit more difficult because pages can be placed to previous positions while dragging them from the end of the imposition.

 Note: If you have less pages than you need but you really want to have the last page on the last position you must place and empty position between the pages for imposition exactly where you want it, which will result in having a blank page somewhere within your printed matter.